This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Colter Bay Campground and RV Park

-The campground accepts both tents and RVs (up to 45 feet in length).
-All campsites have a picnic table and a fire pit.
-Restrooms have flush toilets and cold running water.
-Public showers are available at Colter Bay Village
+The campground takes both tents and RVs up to 45 feet.
+Each site has a picnic table and fire pit, and restrooms have flush toilets and cold running water.
+The views of Mount Moran and the Teton Range are great from most spots.
+Colter Bay is open from late May through September.

 Lizard Creek Campground